Stop That Drip: A Step-by-Step Guide to Fixing Your Toilet Leak

 Worn Out Flapper or Seal Issues

 Deterioration of the flush valve (flapper) is the most common cause of toilet leaks, as it’s responsible for controlling the release of water from the tank into the bowl.
+In addition to the flapper, a deteriorated rubber washer can also cause leaks by failing to provide a proper seal inside the tank.
 A flapper may not seal properly if it has become aged or rusty, or if sediment has built up on its surface, necessitating either cleaning or replacement.

 Leaks can occur if the flapper does not sit correctly on the valve seat, especially if the rubber is no longer soft and pliable, indicating the need for a new flapper.
 The rubber seal around the flapper can wear out over time, which can cause water to leak from the cistern to the bowl and may require replacement to ensure a watertight seal.